Intex vs Bestway Above-Ground Pools 2024 Comparison: Which Brand is Better?

 1. Easy Set

 The Easy Set pools are quick and easy to assemble.
-Once you have rolled the pool out where you want it in the yard, you’ll want to stretch it to get rid of as many of the wrinkles in the bottom as possible.
+Once you have rolled the pool out where you want it in the yard, you’ll want to stretch it to eliminate as many of the wrinkles in the bottom as possible.
 After that, hook up the filter and fill the air ring with air.
-Air is lighter than water, so as you fill the pool with water, the ring rises, holding the walls of the pool up.
+Air is lighter than water, so as you fill the pool with water, the ring rises, holding the pool’s walls up.

 2. Metal Frame

-The Intext Metal Frame pools offer super-tough three-ply PVC liners that are supported by powder-coated steel frames.
+The Intext Metal Frame pools offer super-tough three-ply PVC liners supported by powder-coated steel frames.
 No tools are needed to snap these pools together, making them quick and easy to assemble and disassemble to store at the end of the summer.
-Once the pool is standing, a band wraps around the center of the pool to reinforce the legs and keep them securely in place.
+Once the pool is standing, a band wraps around the pool’s center to reinforce the legs and keep them securely in place.

 The Metal Frame pools come in four sizes.